Here’s the deal… Canna Lily Care is easy!

 In most areas, the first week in June is a good time for transplanting canna shoots into their permanent locations.

 Place two handfuls of fertilizer in each hole and mix it well with the soil.
-If using fiber pots, place pot and all into the hole.
-When transplanting the divisions from the coldframe, take a ball of earth with each one and water well after planting.
+If using fiber pots, place the pot and all into the hole.
+When transplanting the divisions from the cold frame, take a ball of earth with each one and water well after planting.

-To help conserve moisture and to keep the soil in good tilth, mulch cannas with at least 6 inches of green grass clippings after the shoots have reached a foot in height.
+To help conserve moisture and to keep the soil in good tilt, mulch cannas with at least 6″ inches of green grass clippings after the shoots have reached a foot in height.

 Watch out for Japanese beetles bothering your cannas.
 Pick them off by hand.
-If any other insects should infest your plants, use an insecticide according to manufacturer’s directions.
-It is important to spray regularly as recommended until they all disappear.
+If any other insects should infest your plants, use an insecticide according to the manufacturer’s directions.
+It is important to spray regularly, as recommended, until they all disappear.

-When frost finally blackens the canna foliage, cut off the stalks, take up the rootstocks and, after drying them off, store in a dry, cool place until spring.
+When frost finally blackens the canna foliage, cut off the stalks, take up the rootstocks, and, after drying them off, store them in a dry, cool place until spring.

 Canna Questions and Answers: